tokslaw7/Intro-to-DOM/README.md

 > Introduction to document.querySelector()

-*Create 3 different elements in the body of your html file and log to view*
+* Create 3 different elements in the body of your html file and log to view*

 > Introduction to document.querySelectorAll()
+* Create more element with the same name and use querySelectorAll() to match them into one